willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 jitter between pairs over the whole sequence to give a jitter score for each video clip.
 We quantify jitter by means of a metric we call *L2-jitter*.
-We compute the L2-jitter between pairs of consecutive attention maps by computing the L2 element-wise difference summing over the element differences to produce a scalar score per attention map pair.
+We compute the L2-jitter between pairs of consecutive attention maps by computing the L2 element-wise difference and summing over the element differences to produce a scalar score per attention map pair.
 See [@sec:appendix:jitter] for a table of clips listing the videos with extreme jitter values in the datasets.

 We compare the distribution of average L2-jitter per clip for each network stream and EBP type in [@fig:average-jitter-distribution].
 The number of clips and average frame counts used for this analysis are detailed in [@tbl:dataset-statistics].
-The distribution for jitter in UCF101 ([@fig:average-jitter-distribution:ucf101]) highlights the large disparity between contrastive and non-contrastive EBP in the spatial stream but fails to capture this on BEOID, or in the temporal attention maps.
-The distribution of L2-jitter for BEOID ([@fig:average-jitter-distribution:beoid]) suggests that for the spatial stream contrastive and non-contrastive EBP perform similarly, however our qualitative analysis contradicts this.
-We observe less jitter in non-contrastive attention maps compared to contrastive attention maps (especially for the attention maps from the spatial stream).
-The BEOID video dataset is shot from a head mounted gaze tracker, so all videos have at least some camera motion whereas UCF101 is composed mostly of static camera shots, the L2-jitter for 'good' attention map sequences (ones qualitatively assessed as having low jitter) and 'bad' attention map sequences (ones qualitatively assessed as having high jitter) pairs can be similar if there are large camera movements.
-Our L2 jitter analysis is more appropriate for videos shot from static cameras, we suggest an alternative metric, the *earth movers distance* (EMD).
+The distribution for L2-jitter in UCF101 ([@fig:average-jitter-distribution:ucf101]) highlights the large disparity between contrastive and non-contrastive EBP in the spatial stream but fails to capture this on BEOID, or in the temporal attention maps.
+Over the set of tested clips from BEOID, the distribution of L2-jitter for the spatial contrastive attention maps does not differ significantly from the spatial non-contrastive attention maps ([@fig:average-jitter-distribution:beoid]), however our qualitative analysis contradicts this; we observe higher levels of jitter in the spatial contrastive attention maps suggesting the need for a better metric.

+The BEOID video dataset is shot from a head mounted gaze tracker, so all videos have at least some camera motion, whereas UCF101 is composed mostly of static camera shots.
+For attention map sequences with camera motion, we observe similar L2-jitter results for sequences qualitatively considered to have low jitter and high jitter; the measure fails to quantify this visual difference in clips with large camera movements due to producing large L2-jitter values for similar attention maps that are shifted across the frame.
+Our L2-jitter analysis is more appropriate for videos shot from static cameras.
+We suggest an alternative metric, the *earth movers distance* (EMD) to better cope with camera movement.
 The EMD considers a 2D array as piles of earth on a surface, the distance between the two piles of earth is computed as the minimum effort required to shift earth such that the first array is transformed into the second one.
-The attention maps with large jitter in BEOID that are considered 'good', i.e. between frames the attention map consistently highlights the same object will have a low EMD whereas those attention maps that demonstrate jitter would have a high EMD.

 We further subdivide the L2-jitter distribution by location for BEOID in [@fig:average-jitter-distribution:beoid:by-location] to determine whether jitter